 This presentation was part of the “Southwest Forum on Difficult to Treat Depression: Focus on Approach, Algorithms, and Access” in July at the Arizona Biltmore in Phoenix.
 Psychiatrist.com worked with the University of Arizona College of Medicine – Tucson Department of Psychiatry.

-To learn more, visit our Difficult to Treat Depression Clinical Resource Center.
+To learn more and watch more videos, visit our Difficult to Treat Depression Clinical Resource Center.

 Transcript